slacy/openmusictheory.github.io/cantusFirmus.md

 {{ page.title }}
 ================

-Exercises in strict voice-leading, or species counterpoint, begin with a single, well formed musical line called the *cantus firmus* (fixed voice, or fixed melody; pl. *cantus firmi*).
+Exercises in strict voice-leading, or species counterpoint, begin with a single, well formed musical line called the *cantus firmus* (fixed voice, or fixed melody; pl. *cantus firmi*). *Cantus firmus* composition gives us the opportunity to engage the following fundamental musical traits:

+- smoothness
+- independence and integrity or melodic lines
+- variety
+- motion (towards a goal)

 Our first exercises in strict voice-leading will be to compose good, well formed *cantus firmi*.

-The first step is to sing and analyze model *cantus firmi*, such as the following *cantus firmus* in C major, composed by Heinrich Schenker.
+The first step is to perform and analyze model *cantus firmi*, such as the following *cantus firmus* in C major, composed by Heinrich Schenker.

 [![](Graphics/counterpoint/CF-Schenker.png)](Graphics/counterpoint/CF-Schenker.png)

 A number of others are provided [here][CFs].
 Performing these is a helpful practice to develop an internal sense of the sound and feel of a well formed *cantus*, and many of the characteristics of well formed *cantus firmi* carry over into other musical styles.
 (These model *cantus firmi* can also be used as the starting points for our two-voice exercises.)

-From these *cantus*, notice the following general characteristics, which are typical of all well formed *cantus firmi*:
+From these *cantus*, notice how the general musical characteristics of smoothness, melodic integrity, variety, and motion towards a goal are worked out in specific characteristics.
+The following characteristics are typical of all well formed *cantus firmi*:

 - length of about 8–16 notes
 - arhythmic (all whole notes; no long or short notes)